 Arthur BassettPrint Page

-A park commemorates Arthur Bassett who was involved in the pearling and fishing industries in Shark Bay.
+A park commemorates Arthur Bassett and several generations of the Bassett Family who were involved in the pearling and fishing industries in Shark Bay.

 |Address:||Durlacher Street , Bassett Park, Denham, 6537|